TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 #exercise(sub : "More droping and more taking")[
   `dropWhile :: (a -> Bool) -> [a] -> [a]` and `takeWhile :: (a -> Bool) -> [a] -> [a]` take a predicate and a list and drop all elements while the predicate is satisfied and take all objects while the predicate is satisfied respectively.

-  Implement them using recusion and then using folds.
+  Implement them using recursion and then using folds.
 ]